ZeeyN/datagrid/readme.md

 After finish download all files you need to:

-- Get this project into your server domains directory.
+- Get this project into your servers domains directory.
-- Open file db_config.php that stays in datagrid\includes.
+- Open file db_config.php that stands in datagrid\includes\db_config.php.
 - Enter your database system and create empty database, you'll need it later.

 ## Than you need to change defined variables: